Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

   <summary>Design Platform Details</summary>

 ## Design Platform Details
-In the base platform, the CIPS, NoC, and AI Engine-ML are instantiated and interfaces among them are created.
-To add the various functions in a system-level design, PL kernels are added to the base platform depending on the application developed, that is, the PL kernels present in each design might vary.
-An ADF graph is connected to an extensible Vitis platform where the graph I/Os are connected either to the platform ports or to ports on Vitis kernels through the Vitis compiler connectivity directives.
+The base platform instantiates the CIPS, NoC, and AI Engine-ML, and creates interfaces among them.
+To add the various functions in a system-level design, PL kernels are added to the base platform depending on the application developed.
+That is, the PL kernels present in each design might vary.
+An ADF graph connects to an extensible Vitis platform where the graph I/Os connect either to the platform ports or to ports on Vitis kernels through the Vitis compiler connectivity directives.
-For this design, the components are added by the `v++ -l` step (make XCLBIN in the tool flow section above) and include the following:
+For this design, the `v++ -l` step adds the components (make XCLBIN in the preceding tool flow section), and includes the following:
 * AI Engine-ML kernel `graph.o`
 * Data mover kernel (`dma_hls.[hw|hw_emu].xo`)
 * LeNet kernel (`lenet_kernel.xo`)
 * `ai_engine_system` block that includes the data width converter and clock converter kernels
 * Any other necessary connections and interfaces

-To see a schematic view of the design with the extended platform (as shown in the following figure), open in the Vivado  `build/lenet_x1/[hw|hw_emu]/_x/link/vivado/vpl/prj/prj.xpr` folder.
+To see a schematic view of the design with the extended platform (as shown in the following figure), open in the Vivado folder.
+ `build/lenet_x1/[hw|hw_emu]/_x/link/vivado/vpl/prj/prj.xpr` folder.

 ![Image of Lenet Block Schematic](images/Lenet_block_diagram.PNG)